(from the CIA World Factbook)

 Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, when South Sudan seceded.

-More than 62,000 refugees have fled Ethiopia into Sudan since November 2020, after the Ethiopian government began carrying out a military campaign in its Tigray region. (as of March 15, 2021)
+More than 63,000 refugees have fled Ethiopia into Sudan since November 2020, after the Ethiopian government began carrying out a military campaign in its Tigray region (as of December 23, 2021).

 1955 - Prior to Sudan’s independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.